 Earth observation space missions built on Bright Ascension’s software

 At Bright Ascension, we have been privileged to support a number of Earth observation space missions over the years.

-SeaHawk: Ocean Colour Monitoring CubeSat
+SeaHawk: Ocean Colour Monitoring Earth Observation CubeSat

-SeaHawk-1 is an innovative ocean colour monitoring CubeSat, designed by the University of North Carolina.
+SeaHawk-1 is an earth observation CubeSat.
+The innovative ocean colour monitoring CubeSat, was designed by the University of North Carolina.
 Its sensor observes changes in ocean surface colour, which relates directly to the substances and the organisms within it.
 Captured daily, high-resolution observations of ocean changes can be used for multiple purposes: from alerting researchers to the onset and expansion of harmful algal blooms, to potential fishing zones.
 This CubeSat is a proof of concept of a system which has the potential to greatly increase the availability and resolution of scientifically important ocean colour data through a network of satellites that are much smaller and cheaper than those currently used for this purpose.